Elementary School Commuter Opportunities

 Grades 3-6

-JSA is a summer commuter program designed specifically for bright elementary students who want to thoroughly explore a topic - all while having fun with other kids who share their enthusiasm for learning.
+Junior Scholars Academy (JSA) is a summer commuter program designed specifically for bright elementary students who want to thoroughly explore a topic - all while having fun with other kids who share their enthusiasm for learning.
 Students with a deep curiosity, a love of learning, or a lot of talent in a particular area will feel right at home in JSA.
-Classes run from 9am - 4pm every day for a full week - and these aren't just any regular classes!
-With past options like Harry Potter, STEAM, Mixed Media Art, Engineering, Virtual Reality, Programming (and more!), we're sure to have something for any curious kid.
+Classes run from 9 a.m. to 4 p.m. every day for a full week.
+With past options like Harry Potter, STEAM, Mixed Media Art, Engineering, Virtual Reality, Programming (and more!), we're sure to have something for any curious child.

 About the Program